-“Laser dentistry” might sound like a a treatment from the future, but it’s actually been used in dentistry since 1994 to treat a variety of dental problems.
+“Laser dentistry” might sound like a treatment from the future, but it’s actually been used in dentistry since 1994 to treat a variety of dental problems.
 Lasers treatments are often used to remove tooth decay, gum disease, and pre-cancerous lesions.
 They are also sometimes for teeth whitening and other applications.

-At PGA Advanced Dentistry in Palm Beach Gardens, FL, we primarily use the advanced laser technology, Biolase® ezlase™ diode laser, to implement soft-tissue surgeries, relieve muscle and joint pain, as well as perform teeth whitening.
+At PGA Dentistry in Palm Beach Gardens, FL, we primarily use the advanced laser technology, Biolase® ezlase™ diode laser, to implement soft-tissue surgeries, relieve muscle and joint pain, as well as perform teeth whitening.
 Laser technology allows us to perform cosmetic dental treatments with minimal pain, quicker healing, less medication, and less bleeding.

 Laser technology delivers isolated energy to an area in the form of light.
 In surgical and dental applications, the laser works as an instrument to cut or vaporize any tissue the laser touches.
 For instance, when a laser is used for cavity fillings, it heats the surface of the filling and the tooth, which strengthens the bonding of the filling with the tooth.

 In other dental applications, laser technology can be used as a source of heat.
 For instance, lasers are often used in tooth bleaching systems by activating the bleaching agent with the application of direct heat.

 At PGA Dentistry, we use laser technology in cosmetic dentistry to reduce the appearance of a “gummy smile.”
 Gummy smiles are a common cosmetic issue, in which the gums cover too much of the teeth, making your teeth and the overall smile appear too small.